 AU Audit - assigned when a student audits a course - no grade or credit awarded.
 EX Exempt - assigned when a student completes a course through the credit by exam process.
 TC Transfer credit awarded for courses completed at another institution with a grade of 'C' or higher.
 I Incomplete - assigned only under extenuating circumstances as determined by the instructor.
-An Incomplete must be resolved by the mid-point of the following semester or the grade will be changed to a F. Р Pass - assigned when a student completes a co-requisite RISE course with an average of 70% or higher.
+An Incomplete must be resolved by the mid-point of the following semester or the grade will be changed to a F. IE Incomplete Emergency - assigned only under extenuating circumstances that resulted from the impact of COVID-19.

+P Pass - assigned when a student completes a co-requisite RISE course with an average of 70% or higher.
 P1 P2 P3 Pass Tier - assigned when a student completes a tier in a RISE transition course with an average of 80% or higher R Repeat - assigned when a student earns an average less than 80% in a RISE transition course.
 TP1 TP2 TP3 Transfer of Tier Grade - assigned when a student is awarded transfer credit for a RISE transition course tier. w Withdrawal - assigned when a student withdraws or is dropped from a course before the last day to drop without penalty in a given semester.
 This grade does not have a negative impact on the student's academic grade point average.
 For financial aid purposes, a W is considered an unsuccessful attempt, which has a negative impact on a student's satisfactory academic progress.
 WAU Withdrawal from audit section - assigned when a student is withdrawn from a course in which they are auditing.
+WE Withdrawal Emergency - assigned only when a student withdrew or was dropped as a result of the impacts of COVID-19.
 WF Withdrawal after drop period.
 A grade of WF is assigned when a student is withdrawn from a course after the last day to drop without academic penalty (60% point), in a given semester.
 This grade has the same effect on a student's academic GPA as that of a grade of F. For financial aid purposes, a WF is considered an unsuccessful attempt, which has a negative impact on a student's satisfactory academic progress.